tim-band/geochron-at-home/README.md

 Firstly copy the file `production_env` to `production.env` and edit the copy to your liking. `DB_HOST` must remain set to `db`.

 We must build the docker swarm, setting the hosts and base URL.
-In this example, the service is being hosted at `www.myhost.com/geochron@home`.
+In this example, the service is being hosted at `www.myhost.com/geochron@home`, behind a reverse proxy that strips the initial `/geochron@home`.
 Multiple hosts can be specified in `ALLOWED_HOSTS` as a comma-separated list.
 Any host can be allowed with `ALLOWED_HOSTS='*'`.